AKC Dam: Mandy Light Golden

 A Little About Us

 My family dogs vary in age from elderly to youngsters.
 There are a few purebred breeders, but the majority are adopted rescues, 'pound' pups, and retirees.
-Caring for rescues into old age can be a challenge.
-I am often asked if I accept help for the rescues.
-Click here to take you to that page.
-Several dams and Maxwell, my breeding sire, are from an excellent champion/OFA bloodlines.
+Several dams and Maxwell, my breeding sire, are from excellent champion/OFA bloodlines.
 Whether champion pedigree or not, all breeding dogs are full-AKC registered, and are chosen for good health and personality.
 They are current on vaccines and de-worming, and they do not show signs of (nor have been treated for) any hereditary diseases.
 Usually there is a possibility to breed every six months.
 Once chosen to breed, there is one mating attempt in order to help keep the litter to a reasonable size and to help reduce premature birth.
 This is in the best interest of the dam, and is usually successful, however, occasionally a pregnancy may be missed entirely.
 Once pregnancy is visually confirmed, the expected litter will be posted on the 'litter' page, and then after birth any available pups will be posted.
 Early deposits are accepted starting one week after birth.
 Viewings start when pups are weaning.
 As years pass, breeders retire and younger breeders may take their place.
 The litter dam and sire are pictured on the litter page along with any special pedigree information.
 DNA is recorded as required by AKC.
 For more information regarding the AKC health registry, please click on the link at the top of this page.
 My dogs have the sweet nature that is typical of Goldens.
 Depending on their age and pedigree, some are more ambitious than others, but all are wonderful, fun, smart Goldens.
 They do not "worry" in stormy weather, and most like water and retrieving.
 Youngsters occasionally bark at birds and butterflies, but the majority rarely bark except in an announcing manner.
 To ensure my dogs are properly cared for, my kennel is licensed and inspected by the GA Department of Agriculture, and is also county licensed.
 I bring vets into my kennel for health checks, vaccinations, and to discuss improvements.
 The occasional litter helps to cover current costs, upgrades, and future medical expenses for retirees.
 I love this breed and am proud to be able to provide Goldens to families who will enjoy them and appreciate them as much as I do.
 Overseeing the proper care, the viewings, and the re-homing of pups is a time-consuming venture and is a full-time job.
 100% effort is necessary for the best outcome of the mother and litter!
 Satisfaction comes when the pups settle happily in their new homes, and the mother is recovering well.
 Thank you for considering my pups!